anya-decarlo/Assignment-2/readme.md

 ### _About Me_

-*student in the Masters in Health Data Science Program
+* student in the Masters in Health Data Science Program

-*finds computer science fun and enjoyable
+* finds computer science fun and enjoyable

 ###_Goals For Course_
-*become a better programmer
+* become a better programmer

-*learn about novel research using Python
+* learn about novel research using Python

+* develop fluency in Python

-*develop fluency in Python
+*develop fluency in Github and commandline

 ###_Interests in Course_

-*developing proteomic algorithms
+* developing proteomic algorithms

-*novel proteomic software tools
+* novel proteomic software tools

-*developing novel platforms to extract biological insight from spatial scales
+* developing novel platforms to extract biological insight from spatial scales